- This event has passed.

 Advocacy: AutismBC Talks – Understanding the Parent and Caregiver FCC Survey Results

-AutismBC has been working to understand how these sweeping changes to service delivery will impact the autism community.
+Over the past year – AutismBC has been working to understand how changes to service delivery would have impacted the autism community.
 In April 2022, AutismBC launched a survey to better understand parent and caregiver reactions to the proposed changes to the CYSN Framework.
 This survey provides the opportunity to gather and document important statistics and a diverse range of perspectives from parents in one report.

-Existing programs like Individualized Autism Funding are set to be phased out and replaced by Family Connections Centres (FCCs) by 2025.
+Existing programs like Individualized Autism Funding was planned to be phased out and replaced by Family Connections Centres (FCCs) by 2025.
 The announcement of these changes sparked strong responses – with varying degrees of support and disapproval – from community members and disability organizations across BC.
 AutismBC felt a responsibility to ensure the voices of our community members were heard.

 In early 2022, we took steps to capture the perspectives of parents and primary caregivers of children on the autism spectrum who are under the age of 18.
 We developed a mixed methods questionnaire in the Spring of 2022 to address this guiding research question: As a parent or primary caregiver, how do you think the new Family Connections Centres (or hubs) will impact accessibility and availability of services for the children on the autism spectrum in your care?
 We analyzed the survey responses of a total of 1,563 parents and caregivers.
 Though participants expressed positive feelings about addressing the inequity of the current system, only 4% chose the FCCs as the service delivery model that best meets their needs.
 Furthermore, 65% of participants in our survey did not feel that they had an opportunity to have meaningful consultation about the FCCs.